-CHD is the most common birth defect, with an incidence of 700-800 per 100 000 live births.499 Patients with CHD represent a heterogeneous group whose life expectancy has improved
+CHD is the most common birth defect, with an incidence of 700-800 per 100 000 live births.
+Patients with CHD represent a heterogeneous group whose life expectancy has improved dramatically following advances in diagnosis and surgical techniques.
+The majority of patients with CHD will live to adulthood.
+Despite these successes, the repair of CHD in childhood is often followed by the development of HF and arrhythmias, which may cause late cardiac mortality in young adulthood.

-The incidence of SCD in the total CHD population is low (0.09% per year) but is higher than in age-matched controls.501 The risk of SCD is time dependent and progressively increases after the second decade of life.
+The incidence of SCD in the total CHD population is low (0.09% per year) but is higher than in age-matched controls.
+The risk of SCD is time dependent and progressively increases after the second decade of life.
 Thus far, no RCTs have been performed to delineate risk factors for SCD or the benefit of primary prevention therapies.
-Retrospective studies have demonstrated that SCD accounts for 14-26% of all deaths after initial repair.^{497,501-503} In a large study of adults with a range of CHDs, SCD related to arrhythmias occurred in 14%.
+Retrospective studies have demonstrated that SCD accounts for 14-26% of all deaths after initial repair.
+497,501-503 In a large study of adults with a range of CHDs, SCD related to arrhythmias occurred in 14%.
 SCD occurred mostly at rest and was not limited to patients with severe defects.
-In this study, risk factors for SCD were similar to those in ischaemic cardiomyopathy, including supraventricular tachycardia, systemic or pulmonary ventricular dysfunction and prolonged QRS duration.497
+In this study, risk factors for SCD were similar to those in ischaemic cardiomyopathy, including supraventricular tachycardia, systemic or pulmonary ventricular dysfunction and prolonged QRS duration.

-The congenital heart defects with the highest risk of SCD are tetralogy of Fallot, (congenitally corrected) transposition of the great arteries, left heart obstructed lesions and univentricular hearts.^{497,501-503} Most studies on risk assessment have been performed in patients with tetralogy of Fallot, showing a risk of SCD of 2-3% per decade, increasing late after operative correction.^{495,501,504} Although many risk factors have been identified, the strongest risk factors for SCD are a QRS duration >180 ms, RV volume overload, LV dysfunction or clinical or inducible sustained VT.^{494-496} PVS is reported to be useful for risk assessment.496 Retrospective studies on ICD therapy in tetralogy of Fallot have reported high appropriate shock rates of 8-10% per year for primary and secondary prevention.488
+The congenital heart defects with the highest risk of SCD are tetralogy of Fallot, (congenitally corrected) transposition of the great arteries, left heart obstructed lesions and univentricular hearts.
+497,501-503 Most studies on risk assessment have been performed in patients with tetralogy of Fallot, showing a risk of SCD of 2-3% per decade, increasing late after operative correction.
+495,501,504 Although many risk factors have been identified, the strongest risk factors for SCD are a QRS duration > 180 ms, RV volume overload, LV dysfunction or clinical or inducible sustained VT.
+494-496 PVS is reported to be useful for risk assessment.
+Retrospective studies on ICD therapy in tetralogy of Fallot have reported high appropriate shock rates of 8-10% per year for primary and secondary prevention.

-In patients with transposition of the great arteries after the atrial switch operation (Mustard or Senning), the risk of SCD is ~5% per decade.^{501,505} The presence of atrial tachyarrhythmia and systemic RV failure are important risk factors for SCD.498 Underlying mechanisms for SCD are atrial tachyarrhythmia with rapid 1 : 1 AV conduction deteriorating to VF, as well as primary VA.
+In patients with transposition of the great arteries after the atrial switch operation (Mustard or Senning), the risk of SCD is $\sim\!5\%$ per decade. $^{501,505}$ The presence of atrial tachyarrhythmia and systemic RV failure are important risk factors for SCD. $^{498}$ Underlying mechanisms for SCD are atrial tachyarrhythmia with rapid 1: 1 AV conduction deteriorating to VF, as well as primary VA.
 Currently catheter ablation of atrial tachycardia is an effective therapy and relevant for lowering the risk of SCD in this group of patients.
 PVS does not seem useful for general risk stratification.
-ICDs for secondary prevention appear to be effective, whereas primary prevention ICD therapy for patients with ventricular dysfunction seems less useful, with a shock rate of 0.5% per year.489 Nowadays, atrial switch is not used and consequently this population of patients is gradually declining in number.
+ICDs for secondary prevention appear to be effective, whereas primary prevention ICD therapy for patients with ventricular dysfunction seems less useful, with a shock rate of 0.5% per year. $^{489}$ Nowadays, atrial switch is not used and consequently this population of patients is gradually declining in number.

-Adequate repair of congenital aortic stenosis (including the bicuspid valves) substantially reduces the native risk of SCD, often obviating the need for specific anti-arrhythmic therapy.^{501,506}
+Adequate repair of congenital aortic stenosis (including the bicuspid valves) substantially reduces the native risk of SCD, often obviating the need for specific anti-arrhythmic therapy.
+501,506

 In patients with univentricular hearts after the Fontan operation, long-term morbidity is characterized by complex atrial tachycardia and the development of HF, progressively increasing with age.
-Arrhythmia-related SCD is not rare in Fontan patients, with a reported incidence of 9% during a mean follow-up of 12 years, but no risk factors have yet been identified.507 Data on the efficacy of ICD therapy in Fontan patients remain scarce.
+Arrhythmia-related SCD is not rare in Fontan patients, with a reported incidence of 9% during a mean follow-up of 12 years, but no risk factors have yet been identified.
+Data on the efficacy of ICD therapy in Fontan patients remain scarce.